CS5500-S-2023/team-narwhal/README.md

 ![Screenshot 2023-04-27 at 4 52 27 PM](https://user-images.githubusercontent.com/90870823/235014314-74a7327f-27b7-47b1-b730-776efdf6e436.png)

 To test this bot join our [test server](https://discord.gg/naFqaaJK).
 You can also refer to the project [shared drive](https://drive.google.com/drive/folders/1e_y-lF_UVHFFMFOBv5O8v1xZfMVsw-mu?usp=share_link) for our detailed bot design ideas and our progress.
+To learn more about our bot you can view this [youtube](https://www.youtube.com/watch?v=sz1fN2KYP48) video.

 ### Built With